MichaelLepori/ObsiWizy/README.md

 Here the [A Presentation on YouTube of ObsiWizy](https://youtu.be/EJETt-5DSP8)

+v1.0.1:
+New:
+- You can now choose to hide Obsidian direct after starting it.
+Default: NoHide.

+Fixes:
+- The position of the second Window for the Title of a WikiLink was not centered.

 v1.0.0: First Release with basic functions:
 - Start Obsidian
 - Hide Obsidian